yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-02-deploy-application-connect-spring-cloud-component.md

 ## Introduction

-In this guide, we will walk you through the process of deploying the Acme Payment application to an Azure Kubernetes service and connecting it to deployed Spring Cloud components.
+In this guide, we will walk you through the process of deploying the Acme Payment application to an Azure Kubernetes Service (AKS) and connecting it to deployed Spring Cloud components.

 ## Prerequisites

 Before you begin, ensure you have the following:

 - Follow [01-create-kubernetes-service](./01-create-kubernetes-service.md) to create Azure Kubernetes Service and Azure Container Registry.
-- Follow [07-containerize-application](./07-containerize-application.md) to build the image and push to the Azure Container Registry.
+- Follow [07-containerize-application](./07-containerize-application.md) to build the image and push it to the Azure Container Registry.
 - Follow [02-create-eureka-server](./02-create-eureka-server.md) to create the Eureka Server for service discovery.
 - Follow [03-create-config-server](./03-create-config-server.md) to create the Config Server for centralized configuration.
 - Follow [04-create-spring-boot-admin](./04-create-spring-boot-admin.md) to set up Spring Boot Admin for monitoring and managing your Spring Boot applications.

 ## Outputs